 The Walt Disney World Theme Parks

-There are four theme parks at Walt Disney World, each with its unique ambiance.
-All four parks are large and have traditionally taken a minimum of 2 days to complete.
-Most attractions have now reopened, but some shows and evening entertainment remain suspended.
-Additional entertainment will return throughout 2022.
+Walt Disney World has four theme parks, each with its unique ambiance.
+All four parks are large and have traditionally taken at least two days to complete.

 Admission to all parks is with a park reservation and a valid ticket.
 You will not be allowed access without both of these in place.
-Currently, a limited park hopping option is available after 2 pm.
+A park hopping option is available after 2 pm with an appropriate ticket.

-It is essential to download and access the My Disney Experience App, where you will find park maps and up-to-date information.
+Downloading and accessing the My Disney Experience App to find park maps and up-to-date information is essential.